This is your Events page.

 provided above.
 If you have any questions regarding

-and/or duties of this position,
+the qualifications and/or duties of this position,

 please talk with your group’s GSR, or contact us at